MrGameLeaks/How-to-fix-a-bsod-loop/README.md

 13. Your good to go and just wait while your pc does magic

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-For any errors message me on discord:
+For any help message me on discord: